 TOGETHER we are a force for nature.

-The Executive Director Search for Jody Jones’ successor has begun.
-An interim ED will be announced soon.
-A search committee has been formed and is meeting regularly.
+Our Interim Executive Director, Lissa Widoff, has joined the staff.
+A search committee is meeting regularly.
 To learn more about Jody’s retirement and the search committee, go to https://www.midcoastconservancy.org/jodys-retirement/

 The Midcoast Conservancy office is closed to the public for the time being.